 Punish bad days.
 Reset progress.
 Guilt by design.

-So you use eight apps.
+So you use five apps.
 And when you have a bad day, you abandon all of them.
-Drey combines scheduling, medication interactions, supplement timing, cascading rescheduling, focus management, emotional support, and bad-day protection into one system.
+Drey combines scheduling, medication reminders, cascading rescheduling, focus management, emotional support, and bad-day protection into one system.

 Schedule Intelligence